bailey-lab/coiaf/README.md

 devtools::install_github("https://github.com/OJWatson/coiaf")
 ```

-## Usage
+# Usage

-In order to run the two measures, please refer to the analysis folder.
+In order to run real data, please refer to the analysis folder.
+More
-More specifically, the script that is titled:
+specifically, the script that is titled, `real_mccoil_data.Rmd` provides
-`02_simple_simulation_comparison_demonstration.Rmd`.
+a comprehensive set of instructions on how to run real data.

 ## Development